antzm/sage-maker/README.md

 # AWS SageMaker Jupyter Notebooks

-This repository contains Jupyter Notebooks that can be used on AWS's SageMaker.
+This repository contains information about using Amazon SageMaker and additionaly, it also has some Jupyter Notebooks that can be used on Amazon SageMaker.

 The purpose of this repository is to include a few Jupyter Notebooks and some small datasets that can be used directly on the SageMaker platform.